 What age is the Silver Cross Balance best suited for?

-In terms of longevity, I can see the car seat lasting a long time.
-Silver Cross has certainly been clever with the design of the product, part of the padding can be removed as your child grows, and there are nine headrest positions to accommodate increasing heights.
+In terms of longevity, I can see the car seat lasting a long time, and this is also the best part about the seat for an MFM reader and one of the parents we surveyed*.
+Silver Cross has certainly been clever with the design of the product – part of the padding can be removed as your child grows, and there are nine headrest positions to accommodate increasing heights.
 However, I’m dubious it will last until my daughter is 12 years old, although it is very roomy now, by the time she hits double figures it might be pushing it.
 I also feel she would prefer to sit in more of a booster-style seat by that age.
 Saying that, I can imagine the Balance will last a good few years though, making it a worthy investment.

 How do you install the car seat?

 The car seat has an integrated ISOFIX base and a top tether that goes over the top of the seat and attaches to a hook in your boot.
 For babies and toddlers up to 18kg, ISOFIX is needed for the car seat to be installed properly, but after 18kg your car seat belt can be used instead if you prefer.

 Is it easy to install in the car?